giosg/demo-bot/README.md

 This is a demo provided by Hogwarts to show what you can achieve with bots and rich chat messages.
 This is done via using Giosg's HTTP APIs with Flask server.

 ## Setting up local dev environment

+### Install requirements

+You should have your own virtualenv for this.
 `pip install -r requirements.txt`

+### Install Bot user for this

+Check the guide for setting up Chat Bot.
+Then fill the correct information to `dev.py`

 ## Running dev environment